matomo-org/developer-documentation/docs/how-piwik-works.md

 ### The HTTP Tracking API

-This HTTP API lets the Javascript tracker **submit analytics data** to be saved in Piwik.
+This HTTP API lets the JavaScript tracker **submit analytics data** to be saved in Piwik.

 Its entry point is different from Piwik's web application and HTTP reporting API: it is through the `piwik.php` file.